 The Housing Department applied for the RAD program to convert Pine Tower Apartments (AMP 7, 156 units) in 2021.
 The conversion included a 5% de minimus reduction in units through Section 18 disposition.
 Those units will be backfilled by Project Based Vouchers.
-After the RAD conversion the Housing Department will rehabilitate 64 one-bedroom units and major building systems.
-The rehabilitation will be funded with Public Housing Capital Funds and Community Development Block Grant (CDBG) funds.
-The RAD conversion was completed November 2022 and the rehabilitation is anticipated to begin in calendar year 2023.
+After the RAD conversion the Housing Department started rehabilitation of 64 one-bedroom units and major building systems.
+The rehabilitation is funded with Public Housing Capital Funds and Community Development Block Grant (CDBG) funds.
+The RAD conversion was completed in November 2022, the rehabilitation began in 2023 and is expected to be completed in 2024.

-The Housing Department intends to apply for the RAD Conversion of Aeroterra II (AMP 25, 36 units) and Aeroterra III (AMP 26, 34 units) in calendar year 2023.
-The Housing Department intends to apply for the RAD program during calendar years 2024-2025 for the following properties: Henson Villages

-Phases I - IV (AMP 16 - 19, 549 units); Maryvale Parkway Terrace (AMP 5, 108 units); and Summit Apartments (AMP 24, 50 units).
+The Housing Department intends to apply for the RAD Conversion of Aeroterra II (AMP 25, 36 units) and Aeroterra III (AMP 26, 34 units) in calendar year 2024.
+The Housing Department intends to apply for the RAD program during calendar years 2024-2025 for the following properties: Henson Villages Phases I - IV (AMP 16 - 19, 549 units); Maryvale Parkway Terrace (AMP 5, 108 units); and Summit Apartments (AMP 24, 50 units).
 These properties may apply through the Mixed Finance development process in conjunction with RAD conversion and LIHTC, Public Housing Capital Funds, and other financing.
 Properties may also include a 5% de minimus reduction in units through Section 18 disposition.
 Units may be backfilled with Project Based Vouchers.
 The department may also utilize RAD Section 18 (75%/25%) Blend provision.
 Due to the urgency of capital improvement needs at Maryvale Parkway Terrace, the property will be rehabilitated prior to conversion through RAD to Section 8 based assistance.
-Construction is expected to begin in 2023.
+Rehabilitation began in 2023.

-The Housing Department intends to begin a community planning effort with the residents of the Marcos de Niza affordable housing community (AMP22, 374 units, a mix of 281 Public Housing and 93 Section 8 PBV).
-This community planning initiative will begin in calendar year 2023 and will focus on completing a community-driven Neighborhood Transformation Plan to guide the revitalization of Marcos de Niza and the surrounding neighborhood.
+The Housing Department intends to begin a community planning effort with the residents of the Marcos de Niza affordable housing community (AMP 22, 374 units: a mix of 281 Public Housing and 93 Section 8 PBV).
+This community planning initiative will begin in calendar year 2024 and will focus on completing a community-driven Neighborhood Transformation Plan to guide the revitalization of Marcos de Niza and the surrounding neighborhood.
 Local City of Phoenix funding will be used to fund the effort.
+In addition, the Housing Department intends to apply for a Choice Neighborhoods Planning grant should a NOFO be released in the calendar year 2024 for the Marcos de Niza target public housing site.